51Degrees/dotNET-Device-Detection/README.md

 var deviceType = detectionProvider.Match("[YOUR USERAGENT]")["DeviceType"];
 ```

-... to perform offline analysis of web log files with User-Agent headers.
+... to perform offline analysis of web logs with User-Agent headers.

 **[List All Properties](https://51degrees.com/resources/property-dictionary "View all available properties and values")**